amejiarosario/amejiarosario.github.io/source/_posts/2014-10-03-mean-stack-tutorial-mongodb-expressjs-angularjs-nodejs.markdown

 title: "MEAN Stack Tutorial MongoDB ExpressJS AngularJS NodeJS (Part III)"
 date: 2014-10-03 06:59:34 -0400
 comments: true
-categories: [angularjs, javascript, nodejs, mongodb, mean stack]
+pageviews__total: 136946
+pageviews__recent: 237
+pageviews__avg_time: 8032
 toc: true
+#categories: [angularjs, javascript, nodejs, mongodb, mean stack]
+photos:
+  - /images/mean_300x250.png
+  - /images/mean_728x360.png
+photos__background_color: '#7EBE42'
+tutorial__order: 3
+tags:
+  - angularjs
+  - mean stack
+  - javascript
+  - Tutorial_MEAN-Stack
+categories:
+  - Technologies
+  - Web Development
 ---
-This is the last part of [three-series tutorial](/blog/categories/mean-stack/).
-We are going to build a full-stack Todo App using the MEAN (MongoDB, ExpressJS, AngularJS and NodeJS).
+This is the last part of [three-post series tutorial](/tags/Tutorial-MEAN-Stack/).
+We are going to build a full stack Todo App using the MEAN (MongoDB, ExpressJS, AngularJS and NodeJS).

 <!--More-->

+Before completing the app, let's cover some background about the this stack.
+If you rather jump to the hands-on part click here to <a href="#start">get started</a>.

-# Part III: MEAN Stack
+# Why MEAN stack?

-{% img /images/MEAN_jarroba.png MEAN Stack %}

-## Brief Background

-<a href="#start">TL; DR</a>: NodeJS has been built from bottom up a non-blocking I/O paradigm, which gives you more efficiency per CPU core than using threads in other languages like [Java](http://strongloop.com/strongblog/node-js-is-faster-than-java/). <a href="#start">Get started here</a>.
+<a href="#start">TL; DR</a>: NodeJS has been built from bottom up a non-blocking I/O paradigm, which gives you more efficiency per CPU core than using threads in other languages like [Java](http://strongloop.com/strongblog/node-js-is-faster-than-java/).

 LAMP (Linux-Apache-MySQL-PHP) has dominated web application stack for many years now.
 Well-known platforms such as Wikipedia, Wordpress, and even Facebook uses it or started with it.
 Enterprise, usually, used go down the Java path: Hibernate, Spring, Struts, JBoss.
 More agile frameworks also have been widely used such as Ruby on Rails and for Python Django and Pylon.

-{% img /images/lamp_vs_mean.jpg %}
+{% img /images/mean_vs_lamp_stack.png 'LAMP vs MEAN stack' %}
-<small>(Image from [backand.com](http://blog.backand.com/mean-vs-lamp/))</small>

-Why MEAN stack then?

 **Ubiquitous**